dortania/OpenCore-Post-Install/universal/pm.md

 ::: details Ivy Bridge and Ivy Bridge-E note

-Apple dropped support for XCPM back in macOS Sierra, so XCPM is only supported between 10.8.5 and 10.11.6.
-Newer OSes will require the [ssdtPRgen method](../universal/pm.md#sandy-and-ivy-bridge-power-management)
+Apple dropped support for XCPM on these models back in macOS Sierra, so XCPM is only supported between 10.8.5 and 10.11.6.
+You will still need [ssdtPRgen](../universal/pm.md#sandy-and-ivy-bridge-power-management).

 :::